wildercb/VR-RPGAI/README.md

 - [Game Context Guide](GAME_CONTEXT_GUIDE.md) - Pass game state to characters
 - [Memory System](MEMORY_SYSTEM.md) - How character memory works
 - [Web UI Guide](WEB_UI_GUIDE.md) - Using the web interface

+## Data Privacy & Isolation

+**Your data stays yours!** When you share this code:
+- ✅ Your characters and conversations remain on your machine (in Docker volumes)
+- ✅ Others get a fresh, empty database when they clone the repo
+- ✅ Each deployment is completely isolated
+- ✅ Database files are automatically excluded from git

+See [DEPLOYMENT_GUIDE.md](DEPLOYMENT_GUIDE.md) for details on data management, backups, and production deployment.

 ## License